how to boost struggling readers success with the simple and effective routine of word mapping

 Introduction to Word Mapping

-Why mapping sounds to symbols is crucial for struggling readers?
+Why is mapping sounds to symbols crucial for struggling readers?

 Word mapping helps students understand the relationship between sounds and letters.
 By breaking down words into individual sounds and matching them to letters, children develop stronger phonemic awareness, enhancing their reading and writing skills.
 I have seen how this one simple technique advances my dyslexic students’ reading and spelling skills exponentially.